kmesh-net/kmesh/docs/proposal/Kmesh_website_automation.md

 A good summary is probably at least a paragraph in length.
 -->

-- Currently, Kmesh project lacked good automation around website & documentation.
-We want to manually copy and paste documentation into a website. which often led to inconsistencies and duplicate effort across teams.
-When website was recently refactored, a new feature to archive old documents was added, but it still dependent on manual CLI steps during each release.
+- Currently, the Kmesh project lacks effective automation for its website and documentation.
+Documentation is manually copied to the website, leading to inconsistencies and duplicated effort.
+A recent website refactor added a feature to archive old documents, but the process still relies on manual CLI steps during each release.

-- The chinese documentation lacking any automated checks for typos or grammatical errors.
+- The Chinese documentation lacks any automated checks for typos or grammatical errors.

 - The goal is to make docs updates effortless, ensure versioned archives and enhance Chinese content quality, all without manual steps.